ManticoreGamesInc/platform-documentation/src/getting_started/publishing_checklist.md

 - Players can read about how to play the game.
 - *Players can refer back to tutorial information throughout the game.*
-- *There are hints for players who get stuck*
+- *There are hints for players who get stuck.*

 ### Accessibility